claudiabadescu/tictactoe/README.md

 Followed this tutorial: https://react.dev/learn/tutorial-tic-tac-toe

 Made a simple tic tac toe game with React as a first frontend project.
+It was fun! :)